D3ch/hell/README.md

 - 225+ games [🎮]
 - Gameboy, flash, and html5 Games
-- No annoying ads and no cookies. [🚫]
+- No annoying ads and no cookies (probably). [🚫]
 - Easy to navigate [✔]
+- Easily Deployable
-- Working Ultraviolet Proxy [🔎]
+- Working Static Ultraviolet Proxy [🔎]
 - Open Source [🚪]
 - Site cloaking [🙈]
 - About Blank Embedder [⬜]